mgxy0/Orca/README.md

 my orca projects for all.

-I use orca with a Moog mother32, try with your synths and edit the projects !!!
+I use orca with Ableton and the Moog mother32, try with your synths and edit the projects !!!
 Good luck !

 ~ mgxy0 ~